 Granada was the last remaining stronghold of the Moors battling against the Christian conquest.
 The architectural, historical and cultural legacy left behind makes it a fascinating place to visit on this Andalucía itinerary.

-In addition to the Alhambra, Andalucía’s prime tourist attraction, Granada’s drawcard is its vibrant, slightly bohemian atmosphere and excellent food scene.
+In addition to the Alhambra, which is the most popular tourist attraction in Andalucía, Granada has a vibrant, slightly bohemian atmosphere and excellent food scene.

 WHAT TO DO?